1006: Boggy Creek II

 He cuts a dashing figure in his white Panama hat. –Looks like Tom Wolfe.

-Tom Wolfe is a journalist and author known for such works as The Right Stuff and The Electric Kool-Aid Acid Test.
-He is known for dressing all in white, including a jaunty white hat.
+Tom Wolfe (1930-2018) was a journalist and author known for such works as The Right Stuff and The Electric Kool-Aid Acid Test.
+He was known for dressing all in white, including a jaunty white hat.

 Ted Nugent?
 Slash?
 Rob Zombie?
 Cher? –Yeah, Cher.